 When sufficient data have been collected to justify and request approval of the drug, a new drug application (NDA) is submitted to the FDA.
 The process from early development to approval of a drug may sometimes take up to 10 years.

-Phase 4 (postmarketing surveillance, pharmacovigilance) occurs after the drug is approved and marketed and can include formal research studies along with ongoing reporting of adverse effects.
+Phase 4 (postmarketing surveillance, pharmacovigilance) occurs after the drug is approved and marketed and can include formal research studies along with ongoing reporting of adverse effects Adverse Effects Obviously, a drug (or any medical treatment) should be used only when it will benefit a patient.
+Benefit takes into account both the drug's ability to produce the desired result (efficacy) and... read more .
 Phase 4 typically involves larger populations and longer time periods than phases 1 to 3, which helps detect uncommon or slowly developing adverse effects that are unlikely to be recognized in shorter, smaller studies.
 Also, real-world use of drugs is not limited to patients fulfilling the strict eligibility criteria used in clinical trials; drugs tend to be used in patients at higher risk of adverse effects.
-Often, special subpopulations (eg, pregnant women, children, the elderly) are studied.
+Often, special subpopulations (eg, pregnant women, children, older people) are studied.
 Some drugs approved by the FDA after phase 3 have been withdrawn from the market after newly recognized and serious adverse effects have occurred in phase 4.